Arcana Info

 Fault isolation

-In Containerization, the applications are not only isolated from each other but are also isolated from the underlying system.
 Failure of one container does not affect the continued processing of any other container.
 Development teams can find and fix technical problems within a single container without affecting other containers.

 Efficiency